StudentMotivation.org Project

 10-year Reunions

 The Journey Continues in 10-years as classmates reunite to share stories, reflect on 10-year letters and inspire the next generation.
-The Postmaster Volunteers who have followed this class, with their own student for 14 years, will be at a table to return these valuable envelopes to students they have gotten to know.
+The Postmaster Volunteers who have followed this class, with their own student for possibly the full 15 years, will be at a table to return these valuable envelopes to students they have gotten to know.

-Is there any doubt student achievement will have grown dramatically during all 14 years due to the focus on goals and family roots?
+Is there any doubt student achievement and self-confidence will have grown dramatically during all 15 years, age 3 to 18, due to the focus on goals and family roots?

 How Voluntering to be Postmaster for Your Child’s Class Changes Life!